liquibase/liquibase-percona/README.md

 This extension replaces the default *AddColumn* and *DropColumn* changes to use `pt-online-schema-change` instead of SQL.
 This allows to perform a non-locking database upgrade.

+## Supported Databases

+MySQL is the only supported database.
 The extension checks whether it is being run against a MySQL database.
 If not, it falls back to the default AddColumn/DropColumn change of liquibase-core.

+## Liquibase version(s) tested against

+Liquibase 3.2.0

 ## Example